dainis/node-gcstats/README.md

     npm install gc-stats

 # Node version support
 node-gcstats depends on C++ extensions which are compiled when the *gc-stats* module is installed.
-Compatibility information can be inspected via the [Travis-CI build jobs](https://travis-ci.org/dainis/node-gcstats/).
+Prebuilt binaries are available in GitHub Releases.